suffolklibraries/sljekyll/events-activities/pride/index.md

 title: Pride 2019
 layout: blank
 featured: true
 featured-excerpt: "Celebrate Pride with special events across our libraries.
-We’re also offering the chance to publish your LQBTQA+ stories, and we have some great, original reading recommendations."
+We’re also offering the chance to publish your LGBTQA+ stories, and we have some great, original reading recommendations."
 featured-link-href-text: "Find out about Pride across our libraries &rarr;"
 featured-image: "/images/pride/mamag.jpg"
 featured-alt: "Mama G in drag at Gainsborough Library"